mramshaw/radix-trie/README.md

 the results - in terms of being able to `grok` what I am actually testing __for__ - are all that easy to sort out.
 Doing so requires scrolling through pages of tests in order to form an overview.]

-On the other hand, this framework allowed me to code up the __Find__ tests - and mock up some data to test them with - while I was still working on the __Insert__ tests, whereas previously I would have had to complete the __Insert__ tests (and code) in order to test the matching __Find__ code.
+On the other hand, the table-driven test framework allowed me to code up the __Find__ tests - and mock up some data to test them with - while I was still working on the __Insert__ tests, whereas previously I would have had to complete the __Insert__ tests (and code) in order to test the matching __Find__ code.
 Or maybe do them both in lock-step, step-wise.

 As it is, being able to do them both at the same time has been a great help, at least conceptually.